gitbush/london-boroughs/README.md

 Github Pages (master branch): <a href="https://gitbush.github.io/london-boroughs/" target="_blank">https://gitbush.github.io/london-boroughs/</a>

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/gitbush/london-boroughs.git` into your terminal.
+No dependencies required for local development.

 ### Content